brandinio/homebridge-igenix-df0038wifi/README.md

 See [`config-sample.json`](config-sample.json) for an example of how your homebridge configuration file should look.

-### TuyAPI ID and Key
+### Virtual ID, Access ID and Secret
-For help on retrieving your TuyAPI ID and Key, please refer to [this page](https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md)
+For help on retrieving your IDs/Secret, please refer to [this page](https://github.com/brandinio/homebridge-igenix-tower-fan/blob/master/docs/SETUP.md)